adnanijaz/azure-content/articles/hdinsight-use-hive.md

 ##<a id="data"></a>About the sample data

-This example uses a *log4j* sample file, which is stored at **/example/data/sample.log** under your blob storage container.
+This example uses a *log4j* sample file, which is stored at **/example/data/sample.log** under the blob storage container associated with your HDInsight cluster.
 Each log inside the file consists of a line of fields that contains a `[LOG LEVEL]` field to show the type and the severity.
 For example:

 	2012-02-03 20:26:41 SampleClass3 [ERROR] verbose detail for id 1527353937